Menu

 Literacy

-Early Literacy skills are very closely linked to Communication and Language skills.
-Children need to communicate effectively if they are going to read and write.
-Stories are shared daily and left for children to access independently within our cosy and inviting reading areas.
-The books, stories and rhymes are carefully chosen to expose pupils to a wide range of vocabulary.
-Resources within provision provide pupils with opportunities to use this vocabulary in their play and conversations with others.
+Early literacy skills are closely linked to communication and language development.
+Children need to communicate effectively in order to read and write.
+Stories are shared daily and are also available for children to access independently within our cosy and inviting reading areas.

 Understanding the World

-Expressive Art and Design
+Expressive Arts and Design

 Top